sam0829/firebase_auth_ui/README.md

 ## Configuration
 Create a project on Firebase console and add Android and iOS platform in **Settings > Your apps**
 - Open the **Authentication** section and then navigate to **Sign in method**.
-Please enable Email/Password, Google and Facebook method depending on your need and click save.
+Please enable Email/Password, Google, Facebook and Twitter method depending on your need and click save.
 - Navigate back to **Settings > Your apps**
 - Download "google-services.json" for Android
 - Download "GoogleService-Info.plist"for iOS